The Second Life of Mirielle West by Amanda Skenandore

 Enter to win a paperback copy of The Second Life of Mirielle West!
 The giveaway is open to US residents only and ends on August 13th.
 You must be 18 or older to enter.

 Mirielle West feels so sorry for herself, it’s hard for the reader to, but it’s a good thing.
-When the horrifying ordeal is happening to someone self-centered and in so much denial that you aren’t swamped in the bleakness of life for a leper, even if it’s a little improved at United States Marine Hospital Number 66 (better known as “Carville”) when compared to most of history.
+When the horrifying ordeal is happening to someone self-centered and in so much denial, you aren’t swamped in the bleakness of life for a leper, even if it’s a little improved at United States Marine Hospital Number 66 (better known as “Carville”) when compared to most of history.
 Like Mirielle, I grew up reading stories of lepers in the Bible, where they rang the bell and cried, “Unclean, unclean” to warn others of their presence, and was shocked to learn in my teen years that leprosy, now referred to as Hansen’s disease, persisted to the current day.

 There’s a reason that the word “leper” has come to mean an outcast or untouchable.
 That was exactly what happened to someone with the disease throughout the world and history (and is still the case in the few places around the world where it clusters).
 In the early 20th century, a patient was likely to be treated no better than a wanted criminal; lepers were unable to vote in Louisiana until 1940.